Mennonites: Beliefs and practices

 In North America, there are structures and traditions taught as in the Confession of Faith in a Mennonite Perspective of Mennonite Church Canada and Mennonite Church USA.

-Progressive Mennonite churches allow LGBTQ+ members to worship as church members and have been banned from membership, in some cases in the moderate groups as a result.
+Many Progressive Mennonite churches allow LGBTQ+ members to worship as church members.
+In some more conservative congregations and conferences, people who identify as LGBTQ+ have been banned from membership, and leading worship.
 The Germantown Mennonite Church in Germantown, Pennsylvania is one example of such a progressive Mennonite church.

-Some progressive Mennonite Churches place a great emphasis on the Mennonite tradition's teachings on pacifism and non-violence.
+Most progressive Mennonite Churches place a great emphasis on the Mennonite tradition's teachings on pacifism and non-violence.
 Some progressive Mennonite Churches are part of moderate Mennonite denominations (such as the Mennonite Church USA) while others are independent congregations.

 Sexuality, marriage, and family mores

 Most Mennonite denominations hold a conservative position on homosexuality.

-The Brethren Mennonite Council for LGBT Interests was founded in 1976 in the USA and has member churches of different denominations in the USA and Canada.
+The Brethren Mennonite Council for LGBT Interests was founded in 1976 in the United States and has member churches of different denominations in the United States and Canada.

 The Mennonite Church Canada leaves the choice to each church for same-sex marriage.

 The Mennonite Church in the Netherlands and the Mennonite Church USA which had 62,000 members in 2021, about 12% of American Mennonites, permit same-sex marriage.